 - Equipment and honey take up space.

 - Beekeeping involves lifelong learning.
-They say after 50 years keeping bees you will still see new things.
+They say even after 50 years keeping bees you will still see new things.

 - Beekeeping can provide something for everyone; honey cookery, making beeswax candles, photography, microscopy or skep making.